lkuper/CSE232-2024-09/course-overview.md

 Some of the foundational distributed systems concepts we'll explore in this course are:

   * **Time and asynchrony.**  No two computers can reason about each others' perception of time.
 What does it mean to talk about time when we don't share a clock?
+  * **Local and global perspectives.** Each component in a distributed system behaves independently, but collectively the system must accomplish some task.
+How can we accomplish something global by taking only local actions?
+And how will we *know* that the global task has been accomplished?
   * **Fault tolerance and replication.**  Given that computers crash and messages get lost, how can we write protocols and algorithms that have adequate redundancy to tolerate failure?
-Maybe if I think a computer will crash, it's a good idea to run the same computation on more than one computer!
-Maybe if I think messages will be lost, I should send the same message more than once!
-  * **Consistency and consensus.**  Is our system storing the right data and providing the right responses?
-I might have two "replicas" that aren't actually replicas!
-If replicas disagree, how do we know which one is right?
-Or is it better to try to ensure that they agree in the first place?
+Machines can crash, so we'd better store copies of our data on more than one machine.
+Messages can be lost, so we might need to resend them.
+  * **Consistency and consensus.**  Now that we have multiple copies of our data, how do we keep them in sync -- especially in the face of message loss?
+And to what extent do the copies actually *need* to be kept in sync?

 The [schedule](schedule.md) has more details!